ayoub0x1/C-Piscine-exam/README.md

 This git repo provides useful tips to understand how to achieve 100 at 1337/42 exams.
 However one should not memorize answers if not properly understood.

-# How can you help?
+# How can it help you?

 You can take a look on this repo in order to practice and get ready to your exams and remember: